 5. Reading for Productivity

 From Socrates and the Renaissance, through to the 20th century, great ideas and inventions were a result of days and years spent reading.
-Even today, in the 21st century, new ideas and inventions can only come after extensive research and reading.
+Even today, in the 21st century, new ideas and inventions can only come true after extensive research and reading.

 In the workplace, great ideas and innovative ideas to accomplish tasks are churned out by the few who spare time to read, write, and learn.